 Finally, After I had the variable duty-cycle square-wave working properly, I realized that there was something else I would like to have.
 As nice as the square wave output is, the “jump” when it’s summed with existing waveforms is always a fixed amount.
 I was thinking that it would be nice to be able to use a sample and hold technique to provide random jumps at ITM rates rather than the set vertical offset, so I added a noise~ source and the Max sah~ object to sample the noise output to provide that non-deterministic vertical offset.

-, I spent a lot of time talking about what the relationship between a modulating LFO and a parameter would be, and tried to suggest some interesting ways in which you could using value scaling and value ranges to gradually turn control of a give parameter over to the LFO in a way that seemed smooth.
+In the fourth tutorial, I spent a lot of time talking about what the relationship between a modulating LFO and a parameter would be, and tried to suggest some interesting ways in which you could using value scaling and value ranges to gradually turn control of a give parameter over to the LFO in a way that seemed smooth.

 As you might imagine, a number of us here at Cycling ’74 have been pretty intimately involved with working with the new version of Ableton Live as we prepare for the release of Max for Live.
 One side effect of this frenzied activity for me personally has been encountering the ways in which the Live application thinks about modulating a parameter.
 Although they certainly have one method for modulating parameters that matches my personal approach, Live 8 recognizes a number of what they refer to as “Modulation Modes.”
 In brief, here’s what they are and how they work: